 Mr. Burnett has been active within the community most recently serving on the City’s Next Ten Planning Committee.
 He served twice as Board Chairman of the Sandy Springs / Perimeter Chamber of Commerce, and has served on the Holy Innocents’ School Board of Trustees, Sandy Springs Civic Fund, Rotary Club of Sandy Springs and was a member of the Sandy Spring Conservancy Board.

 Another passion for Mr. Burnett is music, and he is a well-known local musician, with is band performing at many charity events over the years including in the Sandy Springs Festival, the Sandy Springs Society, and the Heritage Concert Series.

-Burnett and his wife Karen have two children, Christopher and Greyson, and live in Rivershore Estates.
+Burnett and his wife Karen have two children.

 Tibby DeJulio - District 5